 6. Gum Wall

 How close you get to this Instagrammable spot in Seattle depends on how brave you are!
-The city does clean this up regularly (what a job!), but it always fills up again quickly with gum.
+The city cleans this up regularly (what a job!), but it always quickly fills up with gum again.

-There isn’t a sign to get here, so go to where you see the main sign and entrance for Pike Place Market and take the stairs to the left of it that go into Post Alley.
+There isn’t a sign to get here, so go to where you see the main sign and entrance for Pike Place Market and take the stairs to its left that go into Post Alley.
 You’ll see it as you walk to the left of the stairs.